 If the Forest Society is successful, this project will create a 307-acre recreation area with an expanded trail network in close proximity to the roughly 75,000 residents of Rochester, Somersworth and Dover.

-The Forest Society has an agreement to purchase the land from Easterseals, but to do so we must raise $455,000 from a variety of sources over the coming year.
+The Forest Society has an agreement to purchase the land from Easterseals, but to do so we must raise $455,000 from a variety of sources by the end of 2021.
 While we hope to secure most of these funds through state grant programs and local conservation funds, we know we must raise at least $30,000 from private sources.
+To date, we have received nearly 250 individual donations and we are within sight of reaching our goal.
+Thank you to all who have contributed to this campaign.

-By contributing now, you can demonstrate support for this project that will help us secure grant funding later this year.
-Please help expand the Champlin Forest and enhance this community resource!
+Broad support for this project will be important to helping us secure grant funding.
+Please help us expand and care for the Champlin Forest and enhance this community resource!